priyanka-raina/priyanka-raina.github.io/_pages/previous-projects.md

 This work presents the first hardware accelerator for kernel estimation for image deblurring applications.
 Our approach, using a multi-resolution IRLS deconvolution engine with DFT-based matrix multiplication, a high-throughput image correlator and a high-speed selective update based gradient projection solver, achieves a 78x reduction in kernel estimation runtime, and a 56x reduction in total deblurring time for a 1920 x 1080 image enabling quick feedback to the user.
 Configurability in kernel size and number of iterations gives up to 10x energy scalability, allowing the system to trade-off runtime with image quality.
 The test chip, fabricated in 40nm CMOS, consumes 105mJ for kernel estimation running at 83MHz and 0.9V, making it suitable for integration into mobile devices.

 #### Publications and Talks
-* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," in IEEE Journal of Solid-State Circuits (JSSC) - ESSCIRC Special Issue, July 2017.
+* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," IEEE Journal of Solid-State Circuits (JSSC), July 2017.
 (Invited) [Paper](https://ieeexplore.ieee.org/document/7891902)
-* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," in IEEE European Solid-State Circuits Conference (ESSCIRC), Sep 2016, pp. 113-116.
-[Paper](https://ieeexplore.ieee.org/document/7598255)
+* P. Raina, M. Tikekar, and A. P. Chandrakasan, "An energy-scalable accelerator for blind image deblurring," IEEE European Solid-State Circuits Conference (ESSCIRC), September 2016.
+[Paper](https://ieeexplore.ieee.org/document/7598255) **Best Young Scientist Paper Award**
-* P. Raina, M. Tikekar, A. P. Chandrakasan, "An Energy-Scalable Co-processor for Blind Image Deblurring," presented at IEEE International Solid-State Circuits Conference (ISSCC) Student Research Preview (SRP) Poster Session, Feb.
-2016.
-Received the 2016 ISSCC Student Research Preview Award.
+* P. Raina, M. Tikekar, A. P. Chandrakasan, "An Energy-Scalable Co-processor for Blind Image Deblurring," IEEE International Solid-State Circuits Conference (ISSCC) Student Research Preview (SRP) Poster Session, February 2016. **2016 ISSCC Student Research Preview Award**

 * * *